D-LoRa: a Distributed Parameter Adaptation Scheme for LoRa Network: System Model and Problem Formulation

 \subsection{Packet Collision Model}

-In a LoRa network, a gateway can receive transmissions from numerous nodes, leading to scenarios where multiple data packets may overlap at the gateway, resulting in packet collision.
 Authors in\cite{LoRaSim} proposed the definitions of the four conditions that can give rise to packet collisions: CF, SF, power, and timing.
 The binary variable $C_{j}$ indicating whether $p_{j}$ collides during transmission can be expressed as\cite{LoRaSim}: